HighDiceRoller/icepool/README.md

 * Dice are assumed to have integer faces and finite range.
 * **Not** Monte-Carlo-based, though this does provide a sample() function.
 * Computations are done using float64.
 I considered exact fractions but I didn't want to deal with the possibility of integer overflow.
+I might revisit this in the future.

 ## Example